UO-CS210/06-Boggle/docs/HOWTO.md

 ```

 Now we are ready to write a function `get_board_string` which either
-returns a valid string of 16 letters or ends the program.
+returns a valid string of the right number of  letters or ends the
+program.

 ```python
 def get_board_letters() -> str: